Wuffingas: Centres of royal power

 Sutton Hoo, the site of two early medieval cemeteries dating from the 6th to 7th centuries, lies along a bank of the tidal estuary of the River Deben.
 It stands 7 mi from the North Sea and below the lowest convenient fording place.
 It formed a path of entry into East Anglia during the period that followed the end of Roman imperial rule in the 5th century.

 The territory between the Orwell and the watersheds of the Alde and Deben rivers may have been an early centre of royal power for the Wuffingas kings, originally centred upon Rendlesham or Sutton Hoo, and a primary component in the formation of the East Anglian kingdom.
 In the early 7th century, Gipeswic (modern Ipswich) began its growth as a centre for foreign trade, Botolph's monastery at Iken was founded by royal grant in 654, and Bede identified Rendlesham as the site of Æthelwold's royal dwelling.

 Cultural associations

 The author Sam Newton has claimed that the Old English epic poem Beowulf may have been composed during the reign of Ælfwald.
 Before the end of his rule, East Anglia contained a group of ecclesiastical centres, all of which had strong associations with the Wuffingas dynasty.
 These included the sees at Dommoc and Helmham, Botwulf of Thorney's monastery at Icanho, the religious foundations at Ely and Dereham founded by daughters of Anna, the minster at Blythburgh and the monastery founded by Sigeberht prior to his abdication and subsequent death in battle.

+A 1997 play, The Wuffings, was performed by the Eastern Angles Theatre Company on a sandy beach near Sutton Hoo.
+The play, by Kevin Crossley-Holland and Eastern Angles co-founder and artistic director Ivan Cutting, reimagines Rædwald and his family as "soap opera meets historical pageant."